ultimatechris/ultimatechris/README.md

 ### Hi there 👋

 👨‍🎓 Studying Applied Information Technology\
-💻 Working on automating deployments with Ansible, Terraform, Packer and Docker
+🔧 Automating things with Ansible, Packer and Terraform 💻 Coding in Java and Python
+👥 Agile project management